-The Company's services revenue consists of fees generated from professional services and customer support and software enhancements related to the Company's software products.
+The Company's services revenue consists of fees generated from implementation and training services (collectively "professional services"), and reimbursements of out-pocket expenses in connection with our services.
 Professional services include system planning, design, configuration, testing, and other software implementation support, and are not typically essential to the functionality of the software.
 Fees from professional services performed by the Company are separately priced and are generally billed on an hourly basis, and revenue is recognized as the services are performed.
 In certain situations, professional services are rendered under agreements in which billings are limited to contractual maximums or based upon a fixed fee for portions of or all of the engagement.
 Revenue related to fixed-fee-based contracts is recognized on a proportional performance basis based on the hours incurred on discrete projects within an overall services arrangement.
 The Company has determined that output measures, or services delivered, approximate the input measures associated with fixed-fee services arrangements.
 Project losses are provided for in their entirety in the period in which they become known.
-Revenue related to customer support services and software enhancements is generally paid in advance and recognized ratably over the term of the agreement, typically twelve months.
+Revenue related to maintenance is generally paid in advance and recognized ratably over the term of the agreement, typically twelve months.